 Quantum Technology Access Programme

-The quantum computing team at Digital Catapult is working with our industrial partners to separate the opportunities from the hype, and understand the specific problems that may be best solved on a quantum computer in the near future.
-We help our partners become “quantum ready” to reap the benefits of quantum computing, with future use cases including optimisation, simulation of physical systems and machine learning.
+The quantum computing team at Digital Catapult works with industrial partners to separate the opportunities from the hype, and understand the specific problems that may be best solved on a quantum computer in the near future.
+We support our industrial participants become “quantum ready” to reap the benefits of quantum computing.
+During the QTAP programme participants receive support in the following areas:

-If you have any questions or would like to speak to use please email us at [email protected]
+To get updates about QTAP programme activities, fill out the form below.
+If you have any questions or would like to speak to us please email us at [email protected].

 Our expertise